davidalb97/PS-Nutr.io/md/Reuniões - Orientador PS.md

 conciliando APIs externas com os inputs dos utilizadores, de modo a auxiliá-los nas suas escolhas nutricionais e contribuindo para o ecossistema informático da app.

+We chose a

+We chose a single-page application approach over multi-page application as we will access our API endpoints on both our web and mobile implementations.
+This means that we will only require the **Nutr.io's Web API** for the initial web setup and then use the **Nutr.io's API** for the following json requests.